garrypas/dinqyjs/README.md

 var nonFlat = [ [1,2,3], 4, [5,6], 7, 8, [9, 10] ];
 var flat = new Collection(nonFlat).flatten();
 In the example above flat would be an array of 10 elements [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

+groupBy(keySelector[, elementSelector, resultSelector])

+Splits an collection into sections.
+The value returned by the key selector indicates the section the element should be partitioned into.
+A key and result selector can be specified to customize the resultset.
+The key difference between partition() and groupBy() is that partition does not modify the underlying array and can be seen more as a way of getting a window into the data whereas groupBy() transforms the underlying array.

+var collection = new Dinqyjs.Collection([1, 2, 3, 4, 5, 6, 7, 8, 9, 10]);
+var grouped = collection.groupBy(function(e) {
+                                     return e.key
+                                 },
+                                 function(e) {
+                                     return { firstName : e.firstName, lastName : e.lastName };
+                                 },
+                                 function(group, key) {
+                                     group.key = key;
+                                     return group;
+                                 });

 indexOf(element[, start, count])